w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 :::

-There are 5 types of balances:
+There are 5 types of account balances:

 - **Free** is the balance is the balance that can be used for on-chain activity but is not necessarily spendable (or transferrable)